egeerardyn/awesome-LaTeX/README.md

 # Meta Awesome-LaTeX

-This list is licensed as [CC-BY-SA 4.0](LICENSE.md).

-If you want to contribute, please do read our [CONTRIBUTING](CONTRIBUTING.md) guidlines.
+If you want to contribute, please do read our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 ## Legend